The P-Ratio: How Body-Fat Percentage Affects Muscle Growth & Fat Gain

 Research Update

-A new study by Chávez-Guevara found that people who are overweight and out of shape have an easier time burning fat while exercising.
+A new study by Chávez-Guevara found that overweight and out-of-shape people have an easier time burning fat.
 This study had the participants engage in easy cardio (such as going on a brisk walk) and found that the overweight participants were able to get most of their energy by burning body fat.

 Summary